Whole Blood Stability

 - Half-life, as applicable

-- Test article at 1 µM dissolved in whole blood collected with sodium heparin as the anticoagulant
+- Test article at 1 µM dissolved in whole blood collected with K2EDTA as the anticoagulant

-- Whole blood or plasma from a species specified by the sponsor
+- Whole blood from a species specified by the sponsor

 - Human: mixed-gender, ≥ 3 donors pooled